Opening of rockfish season on the Chesapeake Bay calls for a very special taco. Lemon Chesapeake, quick pickled red onions and meaty striper. Yup.

 What to do

 In a small bowl combine the red onion, lime juice and ½ teaspoon salt; let stand at least 15 minutes.
-In a dish, pour 2 tablespoons of the Lemon Chesapeake over the rockfish.
+In a dish, pour 2 tablespoons of the Lemon Garlic over the rockfish and sprinkle with seafood seasoning.
 Let marinate at least 15 minutes.

 Meanwhile, heat the tortillas.
 If you have gas burners, char them directly over the flame, using tongs to turn.
 If you have electric, warm them in a skillet or on a grill pan.
 Wrap the tortillas in foil as you go and keep them warm in the oven.